Football Frequently Asked Questions

 In an effort to discover excellence, stimulate improvement, give officials accurate data for reflection and ascertain weaknesses; the FHSAA has created its first online officials evaluation program.
 Please take the time after each of your varsity contest to fill out the evaluation survey.
 If there’s room for improvement for the crew, we request that you state the situation(s).
 The FHSAA aims to use this program to not only give measures to our officials for improvement, but to inform our officials when they are doing a great job.
 If the tool is successful, the FHSAA plans to use it as an additional tool for future post season assignments.
 Please CLICK HERE for the evaluation link.
 If you have any additional questions, please feel free to contact Shanell Young at syoung [at] fhsaa [dot] org.

-2013 NFHS football rules interpretations: click here
+2014 NFHS football rules changes: click here

-2014 FHSAA & NFHS football rules and edits in brief. click here
+2014 FHSAA & NFHS football rules and edits in brief: click here

 FHSAA Heat Acclimatization Policy – Updates